-BPH (Enlarged Prostate) Treatment in Sugar Land, TX
+BPH Treatment in Sugar Land, TX

 Enlarged Prostatic Hyperplasia, or BPH, is a non-cancerous enlargement of the prostate gland that affects more than 50 percent of men over the age of 60.
 When it occurs the prostate gland presses against and narrows the urethra making it difficult to urinate.
 Depending on the symptoms or the severity of one’s benign prostatic hyperplasia, your doctor will prescribe a number of treatment alternatives.

-Symptoms of BPH (Enlarged Prostate)
+What Are the Symptoms of BPH (Enlarged Prostate)?

 When the prostate gets enlarged, it begins to put pressure on the bladder and urethra.
 A lot of the symptoms of BPH tend to relate to urination.
 Here are the 7 most commons symptoms: